How the Global-Plugin-Execution service template works

 - $HOSTADDRESS$ returns the IP address of the host the service is linked with as displayed in ServiceNav

 - $_SERVICEDISPLAYNAME$ returns the service name as specified in ServiceNav

 - $_SERVICEIDSERVICE$ returns the unique ServiceNav service ID

 - $_HOSTCOMPANYNAME$ returns the name of the company the host is associated with

 - $_HOSTHOST_CATEGORY_NAME$ returns the name of the ServiceNav host category the host associated with the service is assigned to

-It is not possible to use the account variables specified at company and/or host level in ServiceNav.
+It is not possible to use inherited account variables specified at company and/or host level of ServiceNav.
 If the program requires any credential information, this should be specified in the field Plugin arguments.

 This information is stored in encrypted form in the ServiceNav database but remains visible to anyone who has access to the service configuration page.